totaranui forest, marlborough

 Project Type - Regeneration

 Totaranui in Clova Bay, is a farm owned by The Harvey family since the 1860’s, located in the spectacular Pelorus Sound.
 The Harveys were part of the first Europeans to settle in the area, and set up a sawmill on the farm until the 1890’s.
-Today, the Harveys are restoring the landscape with native forests, starting with applying a covenant of 160 hectares in 2009 and registering it with the PFSI to ensure the protection of the land.
+Today, the Harveys are restoring the landscape with native forests, starting with applying a covenant of 160 hectares in 2009 and registering it within the ETS Permanent Category to ensure the protection of the land.

 The protected forest allows the regeneration of a wide array of tree species, including rātā, totara, beech, rimu , miro, lancewood and kamahi.